ibliscode/instagram-helper/instagram-unsend.md

 5. Press Reload (`Ctrl + R`)
 6. Open any chat and then see the link should be such as (https://www.instagram.com/direct/t/xxxx)
 7. Now Copy the `InstagramHelper.js` file contents and paste it in `Console` tab
-8. Run the followin code
+8. Run the following code

 ```javascript